dominicgaliano/ec2practice/README.md

 ## Description

-The goal of this project is to deploy a simple node server using CI/CD principles to an EC2 instance with all of the accompanying infrastructure including reverse proxy, SSL certification, and monitoring.
+The goal of this project is to deploy a simple node server using CI/CD to an EC2 instance with all of the accompanying infrastructure including reverse proxy, SSL certification, and monitoring.

 ## Skills Learned